bioinform/somaticseq/README.md

 # SEQC-II Custom Scripts
-* The commands we used to generate the latest reference call set is found [here](utilities/makeSeqc2HighConfidenceCallSets/makeTruthSet.sh).
-The steps are also documented [here](https://sites.google.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2le.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2?authuser=0).
+* The script we used to generate the latest reference call set is [here](utilities/makeSeqc2HighConfidenceCallSets/makeTruthSet.sh).
+The steps are documented with greater details [here](https://sites.google.com/view/seqc2/home/data-analysis/high-confidence-somatic-snv-and-indel-v1-2).
 * [seqc2_calculateProbablyOfLowVafCalls.py](utilities/seqc2_calculateProbablyOfLowVafCalls.py) calculates the binomial probability that a somatic mutation is missed in our high-confidence regions.